jspahrsummers/enemy-of-the-state/Enemy of the State.md

 }
 ```

-^ Let's look at an example.
+^ Let’s look at an example.
 Here we have a typical API client class, with a singleton as you would write it in Swift.

 ---